List of All Reports

 During the 2014-2015 sampling, pesticides were detected above the Minnesota Valley Testing Lab method reporting limits in six of the private drinking water well samples (0.3%).
 The wells with pesticide detections were located in a single well from Benton, Olmsted, Sherburne, and Stearns County and two wells in Washington County.
 Complete pesticide results can be found in the 2014-2015 Private Well Pesticide Sampling Project Report (PDF: 321 KB / 14 pages).

-Based on the results of the 2014-2015 sampling, the Minnesota Department of Agriculture contracted with a different laboratory capable of analyzing 126 pesticides and pesticide degradates at lower detection levels.
+Based on the results of the 2014-2015 sampling, the Minnesota Department of Agriculture contracted with a different laboratory capable of analyzing at least 125 pesticides and pesticide degradates at lower detection levels (Weck List).
 Homeowners who had their well sampled from 2014-2015 will be given the opportunity to have their wells resampled using the new laboratory methods.

-Approximately 1,171 wells were sampled in 2016 and were analyzed for 126 pesticide and pesticide degradates.
-Results indicate that pesticides or pesticide degradates were detected in 76% of the wells tested.
-Consistent with the MDA's ambient network monitoring, metolachlor ESA (a corn herbicide degradate) was the most frequently detected compound.
-Only one well exceeded a drinking water reference value (for diuron, a herbicide).
-Follow-up sampling from this well later in the year indicated lower levels, below the drinking water reference value.
+Approximately 1,171 wells were sampled in 2016 and 1,103 wells samples in 2017 (Table 1) were analyzed for 126 pesticide and pesticide degradates.
+Results indicate that pesticides or pesticide degradates were detected in 70% of the wells tested.
+There were a total of 60 different pesticides and degradates found (Table 2).
+Consistent with the MDA's ambient network monitoring, metolachlor ESA (a corn herbicide degradate) was the most frequently detected compound (Table 3).
+Three wells exceeded a drinking water reference value (for diuron- an herbicide, methyl parathion- an insecticide, and cyfluthrin- an insecticide).

-The table below documents concentration statistics and health reference values for pesticide chemicals detected in greater than 5% of the samples analyzed in 2016.
+Table 3 documents concentration statistics and health reference values for pesticide chemicals detected in greater than 5% of the samples analyzed in 2016 and 2017.
 All concentrations are reported in ng/L, which is equivalent to parts per trillion (ppt).